Biotechnology is the integration of natural science and organisms, cells, parts thereof, and molecular analogs for product and services.

 - Obtaining the foreign gene product.

 The genetic material of retroviruses is the double-stranded RNA.
 On infection, this RNA is copied to DNA and the DNA is incorporated into the host’s chromosome.
-This means that the foreign genes are replicated into every daughter cell.
+This means that the foreign genes are replicated in every daughter cell.

 Physical method of gene transfer:-